University of Minnesota

 Certificate in Public Affairs Leadership

-The boundaries among the public, private, and nonprofit sectors are blurring, calling for a new approach to problem solving.
 The Certificate in Public Affairs Leadership offers mid-career professionals specific knowledge and skills in leadership, management, public policy, and analysis to succeed in today's challenging environment.

 • Advanced skills in leadership, management, and policy analysis